root-project/root/README/ReleaseNotes/v606/index.md

 - Fix the validity of TRef after the first ProcessID is full.
 - Fix thread safety of TSystem::ExpandPathName [ROOT-8205].

+### Dictionaries

+- Do not autoparse headers for classes in the pch.
+- Avoid autoparse on IsForeign() if possible.
+- Check for new-style empty pcm with key named "EMPTY" created since commit 90047b0cba6fd295f5c5722749a0d043fbc11ea5.
+- Do not insert macro definition of __ROOTCLING__ into the pch.

 ### TTree

 - Properly handle the last element of arrays in the TTreeFormula functions MinIf and MaxIf [ROOT-7258]
 - Fix detection of errors that appears in nested TTreeFormula [ROOT-8218]
+- Avoid autoparse looking for default constructor in TTreeCloner::CopyStreamerInfos().